 The more you think about it, though, the more the Shimano Keiru Tenkara 34-38 design makes sense.
 Many anglers, particularly in Japan, prefer a slightly firmer rod for fishing smaller, tighter streams.
 It's not about fish size - it's about casting precision.
 They are trying to hit smaller targets and find that a slightly firmer rod, generating slightly higher line speed, gives more accuracy.
 On larger streams, pinpoint accuracy is not as critical, and the silky smooth casting stroke of a softer rod is more highly valued.
 Every rod is a compromise, and you might give different features different weights depending on where the rod will be used.

 At the shorter 11' length, the Shimano Keiru Tenkara 34-38ZL is a 19 penny rod - the same as the now discontined Shimano LLS33NX, which had been Shimano's premium small stream rod.
-At full extension, though, it is a 14 penny rod - the same as the Nissin Zerosum 360 6:4 and just a penny less than the Daiwa Enshou LL36SF, which are two of nicest level line rods there are.
+At full extension, though, it is a 14 penny rod - the same as the Nissin Zerosum 360 6:4 and the Daiwa Master Tenkara L LL36, two of the nicest level line rods there are.

 Just as the rod design was dialed in for Japanese tenkara anglers' rod preferences relative to stream size, it was also dialed in for fly choice.
 The rod just excels with an unweighted kebari (and does quite nicely with a CDC & Elk).
 I have a customer who mostly fishes soft hackles and flymphs, and he loves it.
 This is not a rod that you would want to use with heavy nymphs, though.